Spanish - First Year II

-First Year Spanish II may be the best class for you if you have fairly recent or familial experience with the language and a good grasp of the fundamentals of grammar such as conjugation of verbs and the appropriate use of ser/estar .
-Sometimes, students with recent, more advanced study, whether through real world or academic experience, are ready for First Year Spanish III.
-One of the Spanish language faculty can assist you in finding the right class for your needs.
+First Year Spanish II may be the best class for you if you have fairly recent or familial experience with the language and a good grasp of the fundamentals of grammar such as conjugation of verbs and the appropriate use of ser/estar.
+If you have any questions about whether this class is the best one for you, one of the Spanish language faculty can assist you in finding the right class for your needs.

 Classes are highly interactive, safe environments to practice your new skills.
 A wide range of learning activities is provided so that students learn to read, write, speak and understand the language.
 Students use a written text and workbook for self-study.
 An online learning vehicle is also used so that students are immersed in the various components of the language.
 Students have access to a language lab that incorporates Rosetta Stone for additional practice.
 Cultural activities are integrated into the classes so that students learn not only the language but also the major cultural values and traditions of countries where Spanish is spoken.
 A culminating language fair is held during spring quarter in conjunction with other language classes and provides language students with opportunities to display their own learning as well as learn about the other cultures represented by those languages.
 Come join us and begin expanding your world – present and future!

 The following is a short description of the material covered in each of the First Year Spanish classes: